eginwong/course-notes/cloud/azure/AZ-203/develop-azure-platform-as-a-service-compute-solutions.md

 - push notifications for Android/iOS
   - firebase integration
   - App Services > Settings > Push
-  - in .NET: `Microsoft.Azure.NotificationHubs` and ` Microsoft.Azure.Mobile.Server.Config;`
+  - in .NET: `Microsoft.Azure.NotificationHubs` and `Microsoft.Azure.Mobile.Server.Config`
 - enable offline sync for mobile app
   - changes are stored in a local db that are then synced with remote backend
   - read/write from sync table `IMobileServiceSyncTable`, part of the SQLite db on your device